SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

 If you need a refresher on any deep learning topic in general throughout the course, we recommend finding the relevant chapter in the [deep learning](https://www.deeplearningbook.org/) book by Ian Goodfellow, Yoshua Bengio, and Aaron Courville (which can also be found in the literature folder).
-It is not necessary to be good at deep learning to pass this course as the focus is on all the software needed to get deep learning models into production.
+It is not necessary to be good at deep learning to pass this course, as the focus is on all the software needed to get deep learning models into production.
 However, it's important to have a basic understanding of the concepts.

 ### ❔ Exercises